riolubruh/YABDP4Nitro/README.md

 Significant contributions to the plugin will earn you a special **YABDP4Nitro Contributor Badge** (that you can brag about to your friends)!

 Special thanks to:
-- Weblure for making a pull request to fix a bug!
+- Weblure for making multiple code contributions!
 - Kozhura_ubezhishe_player_fly for creating and designing the [**YABDP4Nitro User Badge**](https://raw.githubusercontent.com/riolubruh/riolubruh.github.io/main/badge_hires.png)!

 Thank you all so much for your effort in making this plugin great!